Do you have a blog to do list? It’s important to have an action plan of activities to be undertaken daily, weekly, and monthly.

 What Makes A Great To Do List App?

 When it comes to to-do lists, everyone has different criteria.
-But a good blogging to do list has the following features:
+But good blog to do list has the following features:

 - Makes it fast to add and organize tasks in a couple of taps